Safety & Emissions Calculator

 • Using robotic/automated operation to remove personnel from hazard zone

-• Consulting with an assigned laser safety officer or responsible safety lead
+• Review by the assigned laser safety officer or responsible safety lead

 Are there material-specific safety concerns?